 What fees will I pay?

 We offer our services on a fee-only basis.
-We charge a fixed or hourly fee for financial planning, and a fee based upon assets under management for investment management services, wealth management services, trustee services and pension consulting services.
+We charge a fixed or hourly fee for financial planning, business planning, tax planning, estate planning, financial consulting, and asset allocation services, and a fee based upon assets under management for investment management services, wealth management services, family office solution services, trustee services and pension consulting services.

 In addition to the advisory fees paid to us, you are also responsible for other costs and expenses imposed by third-parties, including, without limitation, securities brokerage commissions and other transaction costs, custodial fees, fees attributable to alternative assets, reporting charges, margin costs, deferred sales charges, odd -lot differentials, transfer taxes, wire transfer and electronic fund fees, and other fees and taxes on brokerage accounts and securities transactions.

 The more assets there are in your advisory accounts, the more you will pay in fees, so we may therefore have an incentive to encourage you to increase the assets in your account or manage them in a way where we charge higher fees.
 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.